MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Invoke-MgBetaUnarchiveTeam.md

 A team is unarchived once the async operation completes successfully, which may occur subsequent to a response from this API.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgUnarchiveTeam](/powershell/module/Microsoft.Graph.Teams/Invoke-MgUnarchiveTeam?view=graph-powershell-1.0)

 ## SYNTAX

 ### Unarchive (Default)